pepopowitz/tdd-workshop/module-5ab/README.md

 ### Start up the tests

-&#128073; From another command window at the root of this project, type `npm run test-module-5ab`.
+&#128073; From another command window at the root of this project, run `npm run test-module-5ab`.
 This will start up the test suite for this module.

 At this point, no tests should run, and you should see this message: